rsoftone/fortran-training/README.md

 ```
 docker run -it --rm --name fort2 -v $PWD\Documents:/home/pipelines dbjochym/gfortran_static_lapack_blas
 ```
+* If asked, allow your directory to be shared
 * You are now in the container...enter the following commands:

 ```